charleslippens/react_customizable_modal_clippens/README.md

 ## Context

-Modal component for React, keep default colors or choose ones.
+Modal component for React, keep theme default colors or choose ones as you like

 ## Intall Steps